A very quick and creamy turkey fricassee, a leftover turkey recipe.

 - some parsley

-Read the last three paragraphs of the blog post if you don't have turkey or chicken leftovers and are making the fricassee with fresh turkey or chicken.
-You will only need the above-mentioned chicken stock cube in this case.
+- Read the blog post if you don't have turkey or chicken leftovers and are making the fricassee with fresh turkey or chicken.
+You will need the above-mentioned chicken stock cube in this case.

-Add the fried mushrooms and the turkey to the sauce and stir well.
+- Add the fried mushrooms and the turkey pieces to the sauce and stir well.
 Let everything get hot, season again if necessary, sprinkle with chopped parsley and serve with rice.